kelly-lin/telescope-ag/README.md

-know the exact text that you want to search, it is useful to be able to filter through only certain files that we care about e.g. "I need to search through all my files for a certain text that I know, from these resulting files, I do not want to see the results from my tests folder".
+know the exact text that you want to search, it is useful to be able to filter through only certain files that we care about e.g. "I need to search through all my files for a certain text that I know, from these resulting files, I do not want to see the results from my tests folder, or these following file patterns".

 ## Installation